malice-writes-code/svg-to-decal-pdf/README.md

 - If your SVG does not render correctly, try editing it in a vector graphics editor (like Inkscape) and re-saving.

 ## License
+MIT License.
 This script is provided as-is for personal and non-commercial use.